kubeflow/website/content/docs/notebooks/setup.md

 set up your Kubeflow deployment in your environment of choice (locally, on premises, or in the cloud).

-When Kubeflow is running, access the Kubeflow UI as described in the getting-started guide for your chosen environment.
-Follow [accessing Kubeflow UIs guide](/docs/other-guides/accessing-uis/) for instructions on how to connect to Kubeflow UI.
+When Kubeflow is running, you can access the Kubeflow user interface (UI).
+If the getting-started guide for your chosen environment has instructions on accessing the UI, follow those instructions.
+Alternatively, see the generic guide to [accessing the Kubeflow UIs](/docs/other-guides/accessing-uis/).

 ## Create a Jupyter notebook server and add a notebook